Category: Taking Control of My Health

 The content of the HealingT1D website is for educational and information purposes only.
 It does not contain medical advice.
 The contents of this website are not intended to substitute for professional medical advice, diagnosis or treatment.
 Please always consult with your doctor, physician, or other qualified healthcare professional before making any adjustments to your routine or healthcare regime.
 HealingT1D and all associated with it will not be held liable for any risks or issues associated with using or acting upon the information on this site.

-The author outlines her second health assessment on her healing journey.
+Summary: The author outlines her second health assessment on her healing journey.

 healing curing type 1 diabetes naturally